19hours/sg-statutes/Acts/Legal Aid and Advice Act.md

 (a) a reference in section 7 or 8(2)(a) to the applicant shall be construed as a reference to the guardian and the minor jointly or to either of them severally; and

-(b) a reference in sections 8(2)(b) and 9(1) or in the Second Schedule to the applicant shall, in any case where the minor is unmarried and the guardian is a relative of the minor, be construed as a reference to both the guardian and the minor and in every other case shall be construed as a reference to the minor only.
+(b) a reference in section 8(2)(b) or in the Second Schedule to the applicant shall, in any case where the minor is unmarried and the guardian is a relative of the minor, be construed as a reference to both the guardian and the minor and in every other case shall be construed as a reference to the minor only.

 [6/2013]

+[Act 50 of 2018 wef 31/05/2019]

 (4) In subsection (3), “relative” means —